AhmedKamal75/Multilingual_Arabic_English_OCR/README.md

 ## 🔮 Future Work

 * Collect and integrate **real-world Arabic-English text images**.
+* Evaluate whether training on Arabic-only, English-only, or multilingual (Arabic+English) data yields better OCR performance.
+* Train a model on both easy and hard synthetic datasets to leverage the strengths of each.
+* Change input shape to (height, width) ~ (32, 512) to enable efficient computation and longer output sequence lengths for easier CTCLoss calculation.
 * Explore **semi-supervised learning** with unlabeled text images.
 * Benchmark against **other STR models** (e.g., SVTRv2, PARSeq, ABINet).
 * Try **SVTRv2**, a more powerful and flexible STR model, on this dataset.